Your Stubborn Summer Skin Issues, Solved.

 6. Folliculitis

-The 411: Quick science lesson.
-Our hair grows out of openings called follicles.
+The 411: Our hair grows out of openings called follicles.
 When these openings get infected, it causes folliculitis.
 Folliculitis is a pimple-like infection of the hair follicle that can be itchy and painful.
-Can you guess what I’m going to say next?
-Yep, prevention is *key* when it comes to folliculitis.
-To do this, wear loose-fitting clothing whenever possible while keeping skin clean and dry in areas folliculitis might occur.
+Prevention is key when it comes to folliculitis.
+Wear loose-fitting clothing whenever possible while keeping skin clean and dry in areas folliculitis might occur.

 The Remedy: Hair removal such as shaving, waxing, and even treading can lead to folliculitis.
 Always gently cleanse the area with mild soap and warm water before hair removal.
 Shave in the direction of the hair growth, making sure your razor blades are not dull.
 Follow hair removal with witch hazel or even a mild exfoliating serum like The Multitasker Night Serum to prevent breakouts.
 Just remember that mild stinging may occur!